bra1n/mkmobile/README.md

 ```
 dist/           # the web root for production, contains all the necesssary files for a deployment
   img/          # all image assets are copied over to this folder for production deployment
-  translations/ # the translations are copied over here to be available in production as well

   app.js        # the compiled, concatenated and minified app code
   index.html    # the main index HTML, built from the index.dist.html